-\begin{remark} The unary functions can be seen as a generalisation of structures with unary relations: every unary relation $\rel{}{}$ can be represented by an unary function $\func{}{}$ and two artificial vertices $0$, $1$ by putting $\func{}{}(v)=1$ if $(v)\in \rel{}{}$ and $f(v)=0$ otherwise.
-This gives an intuition why the Ramsey property of classes with unary functions follows by a simple argument and why this argument can not be easily generalised to non-unary functions.
-Still the proof of Theorem~\ref{thm:unaryfunc} can be seen as a basic case of the Partite Construction where the Partite Lemma is replaced by identification of all copies of $\str{A}$ with a given projection to one. \end{remark}
+\begin{remark} Unary functions can be seen as a generalisation of structures with unary relations: Every unary relation $\rel{}{}$ can be represented by a unary function $\func{}{}$ and two artificial vertices $0$, $1$ by putting $\func{}{}(v)=1$ if $(v)\in \rel{}{}$ and $f(v)=0$ otherwise.
+This gives an intuition why the Ramsey property of classes with unary functions follows by a simple argument and why this argument cannot be easily generalised to non-unary functions.
+Still, the proof of Theorem~\ref{thm:unaryfunc} can be seen as a basic case of the partite construction where the partite lemma is replaced by an identification of all copies of $\str{A}$ with a given projection to one. \end{remark}

-In a way structures with unary functions are a misleading example.
-The easy proof of Theorem~\ref{thm:unaryfunc} should be contrasted with situation of function symbols with higher arities where we need our main theorem.
-That is subject of the next section.
+In a way, structures with unary functions are a misleading (easy) example.
+The proof of Theorem~\ref{thm:unaryfunc} should be contrasted with the situation for function symbols of higher arities where we need our main theorem.